 When the living Seed of God’s Word reached the fertile soil of my broken heart, I was a twenty-six-year old mother with a baby girl at my breast, and a wife whose marriage was failing apart.
 I’m certain that these circumstances tilled my heart in preparation to really hear God’s Word, through the faithful preaching of Pastor Adrian Rogers.
 Before that time, I was spiritual dead in my sins.
 The Scriptures, as Peter emphatically declared, have life giving power.
 No other book can make that claim.

-There are many illustrations in the Bible that point to God’s Word as the source of regeneration.
-For one, as we saw in our last lesson, God reveals Himself through His Word.
-The same basic principle of God’s Word accomplishing resurrection from spiritual death is found in the Old Testament as well.
-For instance, take a moment and read Ezekiel 37:4-14 and Psalm 119:159-160.
+There are many illustrations in the Bible that point to God’s Word as the source of regeneration -even in the Old Testament.
+Stop and read: Ezekiel 37:4-14 and Psalm 119:159-160.
 Paying attention to the words translated as restore or revive, note the parallels.

-Ephesians 2:1-3